gojiteji/youtube-changespeed-by-category/README.md

 # youtube-changespeed-by-category
-This is a chrom extention allows different speed
+This is a chrom extention allows different speed on Talking/Music Youtube video.
 This is version 1.0.You can choose a speed of talking videos (detecting whether category is Music or not).
 If you have anyrequest such as detail category separation, please give me pull request.